S1194789/Image_Processing_Vision_3D_Reconstruction/README.md

         - Construct 3×3 intrinsic matrix (K2)
         - Validate using image width/height

-  - title: "3.
-Colorizing the 3D Point Cloud"
+  - ## 3.
+Colorizing the 3D Point Cloud
     content: |
       The colorization process projects 3D points into the RGB image plane using intrinsic K2 and extrinsic parameters R, T.